Duke of Chaulnes: Subsequent usage

 In 1792, upon the death of Louis Joseph d'Albert d'Ailly, the second d'Ailly line ended.
 Since then, the title of Duke of Chaulnes has been used as an irregular courtesy title in the d'Albert de Luynes family.
 It was first used by Charles Marie d'Albert de Luynes (a son of Louis Joseph d'Albert, 6th Duke of Luynes), who became the 7th Duke of Luynes in 1807.
 After Charles Marie's death in 1839, it passed to his son, Honoré Théodoric d'Albert de Luynes, Duke of Luynes, of Chevreuse and of Chaulnes.
 In 1852, Honoré Théodoric passed it to his grandson Paul d'Albert de Luynes, who took the title of Duke of Chaulnes as a courtesy title.
+He owned the Château de Sablé.
 The duchy passed to his son in 1881 and then his son in 1908.
 Upon the latter's death in 1980, the line ended again and the title reverted to the Duke of Luynes.

 Today, the title is carried today as a courtesy title by a younger brother of the penultimate Duke of Luynes.

-List of Dukes of Chaulnes
+List of dukes of Chaulnes

-The Dukes of Chaulnes since 1621:
+The dukes of Chaulnes since 1621: